facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 ```
-The variable **states** is the context for the model to make the decision.
+The variable **states** is the context for the model to make a decision.
-You could customize your one states format
+You could customize your states
  `init_states` will be called at beginning of translating every sentnece.
-`update_states` will be called everytime a new segement was requested from server
+`update_states` will be called every time a new segment or token was requested from server

 The `policy` function returns the action you make given the current states.
-The actions can be one of the tree as follow.
+The actions can be one of the following:
 |Action|Content|
 |:---:|:---:|
 |Request new word (Text)| ```{key: "GET", value: None}```|